Glycyrrhizinate beta-glucuronidase

+The enzyme characterised from Aspergillus niger removes the glycoside unit from the saponin, glycyrrhizin, to give 2-(β-D-glucpyranosyluronic acid)-D-glucuronic acid (1) and the steroid, enoxolone.

-It belongs to the family of hydrolases, to be specific those glycosidases that hydrolyse O- and S-glycosyl compounds.
+The enzyme is a hydrolase, specifically a glycosidase that hydrolyses O- and S-glycosyl compounds.
 The systematic name is glycyrrhizinate glucuronosylhydrolase.
-Other names in common use include glycyrrhizin β-hydrolase, glycyrrhizin hydrolase, and glycyrrhizinic acid hydrolase.
+Other names include glycyrrhizin β-hydrolase, glycyrrhizin hydrolase, and glycyrrhizinic acid hydrolase.